 The Erecruit deal is far from being Bullhorn’s first M&A outing, with the Boston software company led by Art Papas snapping up Salesforce-based ATS providers Talent Rover and Job Science in 2018, and executive search software suppliers Invenias, along with several others before that.

 Bullhorn is not the only acquirer in the recruitment software sector.
-Our group has done a fair bit of it (read on!), and we’ve also seen The Access Group acquire First Choice Software – suppliers of RDB Pronet and Microdec, suppliers of the Profile CRM platform.
+Our group has done a fair bit of it (read on!), and, in the past, we’ve also seen The Access Group acquire First Choice Software – suppliers of RDB Pronet and Microdec, suppliers of the Profile CRM platform.

 Many heavyweight tech players have barged their way to prominence by swallowing up neighbours in their space, their acquisition trails often a blend of bolt-ons, mergers and pre-emptive purchases designed to shut out promising rivals.